 Understand non-accidental injuries sustained through purposeful or intentional manners or actions

-Develop interview techniques and animal owner interaction.
+Discuss and develop a strategy for animal owner interaction.

 Blunt and sharp force trauma